Welcome to Janice L. Kaplan Communications

-For 35 years, Janice L. Kaplan has worked as a writer and communications professional, managing major campaigns and placing clients in editorials and on the front page of The Washington Post, in The New York Times, The Wall Street Journal, The New Yorker, The Atlantic, on NPR, CBS Sunday Morning, Huffington Post and WAMU’s Kojo Nnamdi Show, among many other places.
+For 40 years, Janice L. Kaplan has worked as a writer and communications professional, defining messages, managing major campaigns and placing clients in editorials and on the front page of The Washington Post, in The New York Times, The Wall Street Journal, The New Yorker, The Atlantic, on NPR, CBS Sunday Morning, Huffington Post and WAMU’s Kojo Nnamdi Show, among many other places.

 Journalists are Saying...

 Malcolm Gladwell, who used to sit next to me at The Washington Post, has this concept about connectors.
 They

 are the glue of the networks we have.
 If ever there was a connector, it is Janice.
 She now knows more people at The Washington Post than I know.